in28minutes/in28minutes.github.io/_blog/articles/2017-01-29-spring-boot-autoconfiguration-top20.md

 Spring based applications have a lot of configuration.

-When we use Spring MVC, we need to configure component scan, Dispatcher Servlet, a view resolver, web jars(for delivering static content) among other things.
+Spring MVC requires us to configure component scan, Dispatcher Servlet, a view resolver, and web jars (for serving static content), among other things.

 ```xml
   <bean